GShar/Robot-Automation-E2E/README.md

 and browser automation features provided by the Robot Selenium Library.

 ## Design Pattern Used
-I have used the Page Objects Pattern as the pattern for designing the framework.
+I have used a pattern to the Page Objects Pattern as the pattern for designing the framework.
+I have replaced the page objects with the page keywords instead as Robot Framework uses keywords

-The `Page Object` folder within the `Resources Folder`.
+Please see the `Page_Keywords` folder within the root Folder `Robot_Automation_E2E`.

-It Contains the following Page Objects:
+It Contains the following Page Keywords Files:

+- Login_Page_Keywords
-- Login Page
+- Hudl_Main_Page_Keywords
-- Hudle Main Page
+- Home_Page_Keywords
-- Home Page
+- Common_Page_Keywords

 I have used the advanced version of the Keyword pattern as the pattern for writing the tests.
 As an example please see : https://robotframework.org/?tab=0&example=Advanced%20Example#getting-started This design pattern is similar to BDD, and uses custom keywords which define the user behaviour.
 It is a bit more elaborative then the standard keywords provided by Robot Framework and are customised as per the Scenarios of the Website we are testing.

 ## Tools Used: